 - Pop tabs from soda cans – to benefit the Ronald McDonald House

 Heather O’Mara – Extended Day Coordinator

 Office Hours: 10:00-6:00

-The Osceola Extended Day Program is a community service available to ALL Osceola students.
-Extended doors open at 3:15 and close at 6:00 Monday, Tuesday, Thursday and Friday.
+The Osceola Extended Day Program is a community service available to Osceola students in grades K-5th.
+Extended day doors open at 3:15 and close at 6:00 Monday, Tuesday, Thursday and Friday.
 Wednesday doors open at 2:15 and close at 6:00.
 Service is not provided after 6:00.
 Please include a backup person on your emergency contact list as situations may arise.
 Morning care is available at 6:45 A.M. for an additional fee.
 Children enrolled in the program are provided with closely supervised group activities that are grade and age level appropriate.
 Children are provided with free play and a snack immediately following the regular school day.
 Time is also provided to do homework with assistance from an Extended Day staff member.

 The Osceola Extended Day Program is totally self-supporting.
 The program does not receive funds from District, State or Federal agencies.
 According to the Florida Constitution (Article VII, Section 10), all fees must be paid in advance of services.
 Payment is requested by check or money order made payable to Osceola Extended Day.
 If cash is the form of payment, please bring the exact amount.
 Fees for daily extended day care include a snack with juice every day.
 Fees are to be paid on a monthly 10 equal payments.
 The St. Johns County School District has secured the services of Envision Payment Solutions.
 This agency offers services to collect for checks returned by the bank due to insufficient funds, closing of accounts, etc. They can be reached at 1877-290-5460 regarding questions about returned checks.